oneconvergence/dkube-examples/insurance/README.md

 ### Data Generation
 1. Open data_generation.ipynb notebook for generating predict and groundtruth datasets.
-2. In 1st Cell Fill MonitorName with the name of your monitor name MonitorName="{your_model_monitor_name}"
-3. In 1st cell, Update Frequency according to what you set in Modelmonitor.
+2. In 1st cell, Update Frequency according to what you set in Modelmonitor.
 If the d3qatest tag was provided replace it with to use frequency in minutes.
 For eg: for 5 minutes replace it with `5m` else use `5h` for hours assuming Frequency specified in monitor was 5.
-4. In 7th cell.
-Set DATASET_SOURCE as DataSource.SQL if you want to push the data in SQL and fill the below details hostname,username,password,database_name, or
-   DATASET_SOURCE.AWS_S3 if you want to push the data in aws-s3.
-5. Then Run All Cells.
+3. Then Run All Cells.
 It will start Pushing the data, by default it will push the data to local.

-6. **After First Push of dataset by this script, configure the generated datasets in modelmonitor as follows.**
+4. **After First Push of dataset by this script, configure the generated datasets in modelmonitor as follows.**
    - Verify that the following datasets are created: {model-monitor}-predict, {model-monitor}-groundtruth
    - This step will be more streamlined in coming releases.